Macrometacorp/docs/docs/cep/source/source-types/websocket-server.md

 title: websocket-server
 ---

-The [WebSocket source](websocket.md) receives events to be processed by Macrometa from a topic in a WebSocket server.

-Under this configuration, GDN receives events via the WebSocket server and they are passed to Foo stream for processing.
+The [WebSocket source](websocket.md) receives events through the server which are then passed to the `example` stream for processing.

 ## Syntax